UAMN Events Calendar

 Movies at the Museum

-Explore the museum's 30-minute movies.
-Purchase a $5 museum movie ticket at the admission desk for access to the day's movies.
+Enjoy a 30-minute movie at the museum.
+Purchase a movie ticket for $5 at the admission desk for access to all the day's movies.

 In the Special Exhibits Gallery